Brewers vs. Angels Player Props Betting Odds

-Hunter Renfroe is one of the top players with prop bets for the taking when the Milwaukee Brewers and the Los Angeles Angels meet at American Family Field on Saturday (first pitch at 7:10 PM ET).
+Mike Trout is one of the players with prop bets available when the Milwaukee Brewers and the Los Angeles Angels play at American Family Field on Sunday (starting at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!